gomorpheus/morpheus-docs/release_notes/current.rst

         - Create, manage, and delete DNAT and SNAT rules :superscript:`5.2.9`

 :Reports: - Fix for display of utilization statistics in some Cloud Usage Reports :superscript:`5.2.9`

+:vCD: - Added ability to set the Recyclable attribute on VDI Pools through API and CLI

+:Virtual Images: - Added option to remove the virtual image from the cloud (or not) when the image is deleted from |morpheus| through API and CLI

 Appliance & Agent Updates
 =========================